ca-archived/node-easymock/README.md

     connection: close

 ## Documentation
-easymock automatically documents the API it represents.
+fakit automatically documents the API it represents.
 This documentation can be extended by adding additional information like description, input info and output info to the json file.
 This is an example on how to do that for example in test_post.json:

     # This is some documentation
     # This call creates an object